This post may contain affiliate links. Please read our disclosure policy.

 salsa ingredients on a kitchen counter.

-If you have any ingredients leftover from this single serving salsa recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this small batch fresh salsa recipe, check out our Leftover Ingredients Recipe Finder.

-• Cilantro: Fresh cilantro gives the salsa a distinctive taste.
-If you’re not a fan, you can skip it or use parsley instead.
-Leftover cilantro can be used in Cowboy Caviar or Carne Asada.
+• Cilantro: Fresh cilantro adds a bright, herb-forward flavor.
+If you prefer, skip it or substitute parsley.
+Leftover cilantro can be used in small batch cowboy caviar or our single serve carne asada recipe.

-• Jalapeño: Adds a bit of heat.
-Adjust the amount based on your spice preference.
-If you’ve got leftover jalapeños, consider making a small batch of Jalapeño Poppers.
+• Jalapeño: Adds heat – adjust the amount based on your spice preference (remove seeds for milder heat).
+If you’ve got leftover jalapeños, consider making a small batch of jalapeño poppers.

-• Salt: Enhances all the flavors.
-Adjust to your taste.
+• Salt: Enhances all the ingredients – add to taste.

-• Cumin: Adds a warm, earthy flavor.
-If you don’t have cumin, you can skip it or use smoked paprika for a different twist.
+• Cumin: Gives a warm, earthy note.
+If you don’t have cumin, skip it or use smoked paprika for a slightly different flavor.

 Save This Recipe!